social-protocols/jabble/README.md

 The algorithm we've described here is just one part of our vision for improving ranking algorithm for social platforms.
 It doesn't yet solve certain big problems, such as people voting in bad faith.
 Or worse: large-scale, coordinated manipulation efforts.

-We hope to address the problem of bad-faith actors using a reputation system, combined with a game-theoretical mechanism called the Bayesian Truth Serum, both of which we discuss in our article on [Deliberative Consensus Protocols].
+We hope to address the problem of bad-faith actors using a reputation system, combined with a game-theoretical mechanism called the Bayesian Truth Serum, both of which we discuss in our article on [Deliberative Consensus Protocols](https://social-protocols.org/deliberative-consensus-protocols/).